 St Francis of Assisi is also known as the patron saint of animals, the environment and one of the two patrons of Italy (with Catherine of Siena).

-Francis was born in Assisi, Italy to Pietro di Bernardone, a wealthy cloth merchant.
-As a youngster he was bright, popular and athletic, though he occasionally showed signs of his later love for charity and disdain for the world.
+Francis was born in Assisi, Italy to Pietro di Bernardone, a wealthy cloth merchant in 1811.
+As a youngster, he was bright, popular and athletic, though he occasionally showed signs of his later love for charity and disdain for the world.

 “Blessed are the clean of heart: for they shall see God.”
 They are clean of heart who despise earthly things and always seek those of heaven, and who never cease to adore and contemplate the Lord God Living and True, with a pure heart and mind. “